SNAS/website/site/content/gettingstarted/GETTING_STARTED.md

 ---
-title: "Getting Started"
+title: "Getting Started with Public BGP Data "
 date: 2017-02-03T15:04:10.000Z
 ---

-You can start using OpenBMP without any BGP feeds of your own.
-We provide you an application that downloads publicly available bgp data from RouteViews which you can immediately visualize using OpenBMP UI.
+You can start using SNAS without any BGP feeds of your own.
+We provide you an application that downloads publicly available bgp data from RouteViews which you can immediately visualize using SNAS UI.

 <!--more-->

 ## Step 1: Install AIO Container

-Go to OpenBMP github repository: **https://github.com/OpenBMP**
+Go to SNAS github repository: **https://github.com/OpenBMP**

 Click on docker directory: **https://github.com/OpenBMP/docker**